An Overview of PyTorch Lightning with a Simple Code Walkthrough

 pip install pytorch-lightning

-Of course, you have to make sure that you have PyTorch installed in your system/environment as well.
-As mentioned above, the key to organizing code with Lightning is to use the class LightningModule
+PyTorch should also be installed in your system/environment as well.
+As mentioned above, the key to organizing code with Lightning is to use the class LightningModule.
+You have to define a class that inherits from this class and build on that.

 The initialization may look like the following:

-- one input layer which is ready to accept a 28x 28 dimension vector (e.g., an MNIST image),
+- one input layer which is ready to accept a 28x 28 dimension vector (e.g., an MNIST image)

 - one hidden layer with 256 neurons